 People talk on Twitter, they crack jokes, they share pictures, and they even try to sell things.
 Just as users used to have to link out to images before the service started offering that service natively, users will soon be able to make purchases without having to hop out to another site.
 Twitter is currently testing a feature that will embed a buy button directly into tweets.

 When a user decides they want to buy something, Twitter will prompt them for their shipping and payment information.
+After that, it will send the order to the merchant, encrypt the data, and store it for use again later.
 Read More

 For some reason, it seems that streaming music is the new hotness in the world of tech firm acquisitions.
 Today, the New York Post reports that Google is eyeing the acquisition of Songza.